Frenzal Rhomb: 1992–1995: Formation to Coughing Up a Storm

-Frenzal Rhomb formed in 1992 in the Sydney suburb of Newtown with Alexis 'Lex' Feltham on bass guitar and Jason Whalley on vocals.
+Frenzal Rhomb formed in 1992 in the Sydney suburb of Newtown with Alexis 'Lex' Feltham on bass guitar and Jason 'Jay' Whalley on vocals.
 Feltham and Whalley had been school mates at St Ives High School in St Ives.
 Whalley had commenced a Bachelor of Arts course in philosophy at Sydney University when he formed Frenzal Rhomb as a punk rock band.
 The band was formed to take part in a battle of the bands and at that stage was not seen as a permanent project.
 The name came from Fresnel rhomb, which is a prism-like device invented by the 19th century French engineer Augustin-Jean Fresnel.

 By 1993, the group's line-up was Feltham, Whalley, Ben Costello on guitar and Karl Perske on drums.
 They played at the Sydney iteration of the Big Day Out in January.

 In March 1994, the band issued a seven-track EP, Dick Sandwich.
 Its cover had "a graphic drawing of the offending flaccid appendage draped over a sesame seed bun with lashings of bloody sauce."
 Posters with a similar image that advertised the group had them banned at some venues.
 National youth radio station Triple J criticised the group as being immature and told them to "grow up".
 The EP was described as having "good songs but it sounds like it was recorded under a doona" and had the group banned from some radio stations and retail outlets.
 One of its tracks, "I Wish I Was as Credible as Roger Climpson" (aka "Roger"), attracted attention of its subject, Roger Climpson – a Seven News anchor on TV – who posed with the group for a photo.
 The E.P also features fan favourites "Chemotherapy", and a cover of the TV series theme "Home And Away".
 The E.P featured an alternate cover depicting rabbits on the flipside of the liftout to appease record stores or people who may have been offended by the original artwork.
 In October of that year, they released a single, "Sorry About the Ruse", on their own label, How Much Did I Fucking Pay For This Records?
 The group were the local support act on the Australian leg of separate tours by United States punk rockers Bad Religion, The Offspring, and Blink-182.

 In March 1995, Frenzal Rhomb released their first studio album, Coughing Up a Storm, on Shock Records' sub-label Shagpile Records.
 Perske was replaced by Nat Nykyruj on drums before the album appeared.
 The album features live fan favourite "Genius".
 In October 1997, it was retitled Once a Jolly Swagman Always a Jolly Swagman and issued with additional tracks by the US label Liberation Records.
 In mid-1995, the group supported NOFX on their national tour.
 Fat Mike, a member of NOFX, was also the owner of Fat Wreck Chords, and he signed the band to his label, which released the 4 Litres EP in the US.